3 Holiday Treats Packed With Superfoods (Including No-Bake Cookies!)

 2 Tbsp. chia seeds

 Combine all of the ingredients in a small bowl, mixing until evenly distributed.
-Pinch off small spoonfuls, and then using your palms, roll into round, even balls.
-Roll half of the balls in chia seeds.
+Pinch off small spoonfuls, and then using your palms, roll into round, even balls; coat half of them in chia seeds.

 RELATED: 3 Holiday Cocktails Starring Seasonal Produce and Superfoods